 AFL ASIA FORMED BY ASIAN FOOTY

-The new body was created at a meeting attended by Asian football club presidents in Bangkok two weeks ago on 27 July 2013.
+The new body was created at a meeting attended by Asian football club presidents in Bangkok on 27 July 2013, and spearheaded by ex Vietnam Swans President Phil Johns, who became the founding President of the new organisation.

-AFL Asia will initially bring together 16 clubs from 11 countries in south-east and north-east Asia under the one umbrella organisation.
-Additional clubs are expected to join in the coming years.
+AFL Asia initially brought together 16 clubs from 11 countries in south-east and north-east Asia under the one umbrella organisation, and as of 2017 contains 18 member clubs containing 40+ teams and several regional leagues.

-The establishment of AFL Asia is also the first step towards a formal affiliation with the Australian Football League (AFL).
+The establishment of AFL Asia in 2013 was the first step towards a formal affiliation with the Australian Football League (AFL).
+The AFL now deals with AFL Asia on a regular basis, often deferring to the current committee on football development within the region.

 AFL Asia, as the regional alliance aims to: